Consistent Bayesian Spatial Domain Partitioning Using Predictive Spanning Tree Methods: Simulation studies

 By definition, a negative difference indicates that our model performs better.
-From Figures \ref{FIG:modelcompare}(c) and (d), we observe that more than half of the simulation repeats show a negative CRPS difference, while nearly all repeats show a negative MAE difference.
+From Figures \ref{FIG:modelcompare}(c) and (d), we observe that more than half of the simulation repeats show a negative CRPS difference, while nearly all repeats show a negative MedAE difference.
 To further evaluate this, we perform a one-sample t-test to determine whether the mean difference is significantly negative.
-For CRPS (MAE), the t-test yields a mean difference of $-0.00875$ ($-0.03$) with a p-value $<0.001$ ($<0.001$).
-These results demonstrate that our model achieves higher prediction accuracy than BSCC, likely due to the more accurate partition estimation.
+For CRPS (MedAE), the t-test yields a mean difference of $-0.0085$ ($-0.025$) with a p-value $0.0074$ ($<0.001$).
+These results demonstrate that our model achieves higher prediction accuracy than BSCC with a relatively large sample size, likely due to the more accurate partition estimation.

 Finally, we compare the computing times for MCMC sampling of the posterior distribution between the two models.
 Using the ``microbenchmark" package in R, we obtain the average computing time over 10 runs of the MCMC procedure.
-The average computing times for our and BSCC models are $15$ seconds and $52$ seconds, respectively.
-This demonstrates a significant reduction in computing time, which is attributed to the reduced partition space achieved through the blocking technique.
+The average computing times for our and BSCC models are $37$ seconds and $71$ seconds, respectively.
+This demonstrates a noticeable reduction in computing time, which is attributed to the reduced partition space achieved through the blocking technique.

+\textbf{Comparison under $n=100$.} Following the setup at the beginning of Section \ref{SEC:Ushape}, we set $\sigma^2=1$, and select $(c_b,c_p)$ with the hyperparameter selection approach described in Section \ref{SEC:hyperparameterselection}.
+Figure \ref{FIG:modelcomparen100}(a) compares the posterior probability of the correct cluster number between the two models.
+When $n$ is small, only a few repeats of Spat-RPM achieve the correct cluster number, while all repeats of BSCC fail.
+Figures \ref{FIG:modelcomparen100}(b) – (c) show the differences in CRPS and MedAE, respectively.
+The medians of the two boxplots are close to $0$, suggesting that the performances of the two models are comparable.
+For CRPS (MedAE), the t-test yields a mean difference of $0.08$ ($-0.031$) with a p-value of $0.026$ ($0.95$).
+When the sample size is small, Spat-RPM does not exhibit its asymptotic properties and therefore shows no significant improvement over BSCC.

+For the comparison of computing times, using ``microbenchmark" package in R, The average times over $10$ runs for our and BSCC models are $28$ seconds and $30.6$ seconds, respectively.
+Thus, when the sample size is small, Spat-RPM shows no significant improvement in computation.